What are run-flat tyres?

 Experts recommend using tyres of a similar tread pattern and from the same manufacturers regardless of whether you’re using conventional tyres or run-flats.

 Advantages of run-flat tyres

 The main advantage of run-flat tyres is that you can carry on driving if you get a puncture – assuming the sidewall itself hasn’t been significantly damaged.
-True, you have to be careful with how, how much and how fast you drive, but the distance limits run-flats come with should allow you to get to a garage or tyre fitters fairly easily.
+True, you have to be careful with how fast you drive, but the distance limits run-flats come with should allow you to get to a garage or tyre fitters fairly easily and safely.

 Because of their strong sidewalls, run-flat tyres are also said to be less prone to blowouts – a rapid and potentially dangerous loss of air from the tyre.

 Another advantage is there’s no need to carry a spare wheel, meaning the car’s boot can be a little bigger, or have under-floor storage where the spare would normally sit.

 Run-flat tyres work well in many cases, but there are some circumstances in which they’re less than ideal.
 If you get a puncture late on a Sunday evening, for example, you may have to wait until Monday to find an open garage to fix it.
 It’s also possible your journey length will exceed the tyre’s limit, particularly if you’ve got to drive to your destination before making a second excursion to a garage the next day.

 The general view of fitters is that runflats should be replaced rather than repaired and, given their higher price, this can drive up costs quickly in comparison to repairing standard tyres.